 A possum usually does not respond this way.
 But when they are in such a dangerous situation and get stressed out, their body will naturally react this way.
 It’s a way for them to save their lives.

-However, since a possum will be unresponsive for up to 4 hours while in this state, it can also mean that they are at risk of death in other ways.
+However, since a possum will be unresponsive for up to 4 hours while in this state, it can also mean that they are at risk of passing in other ways.

-For instance, if the possum was to play dead and end up going limp and unresponsive in the middle of the road, they could get killed by drivers.
-Drivers may assume that the possum is already dead so they don’t bother to drive around this cute tiny creature and may end up actually killing the possum by driving over it.
+For instance, if the possum was to play dead and end up going limp and unresponsive in the middle of the road, they could get run over by drivers.
+Drivers may assume that the possum is already dead so they don’t bother to drive around this cute tiny creature and may end up actually driving over it.

 In other cases, if the possum plays dead and ends up in someone’s front yard, the homeowner may assume this tiny marsupial is already dead so why not bury it or throw the body away in the trash.